 In the US, about 1.5 million people are diagnosed with pneumonia.
 It can affect individuals of all ages, and symptoms can range from mild to life-threatening.
 While you may be familiar with traditional pneumonia, have you heard of walking pneumonia?
 Learn more about walking pneumonia and how it can affect seniors.

-Walking pneumonia is caused by the same underlying factors as traditional pneumonia.
+Walking pneumonia is a health condition caused by the same underlying factors as traditional pneumonia.
 It is ultimately an infection in the lungs that is brought about by one of the following:

 - Inhaled food

 However, most cases of walking pneumonia are caused by bacteria called Mycoplasma pneumoniae.
 This type of bacteria can live and grow in your nose, throat, windpipe, and lungs.

 This bacterium also makes walking pneumonia hard to diagnose.
 Mycoplasma has a natural resistance to medicines that usually treat bacterial infections.
 And it is often mistaken for a virus because it doesn’t have a typical cell structure for bacteria.